Dinah-Ngatia5/group4-fitness-tracking-app/README.md

 ~~~
 npm start
 ~~~
 This will launch the app in your default web browser.
-If it doesn't open automatically, you can access it by navigating to the port provided in the ports section in your terminal in your browser.
+If it doesn't open automatically, you can access it by navigating to the port provided in the ports section in your terminal in the browser.

 ### Usage